ghost-goblin/javascriptFundamentals/oopprinciples.md

 Sometimes something that sounds right in natural language doesn't quite work in code.
 For example, in mathematics, a `square` is a `rectangle`, and makes you want to model this based on inheritance.
 However, in your code, if you are deriving your square from your rectangle, using the `setHeight` and `setWidth` properties, the reference point of `rectangle` doesn't make any sense.

 ### The Interface Segregation Principle
+Do not create bloated interfaces ... meaning whenever you expose a module for outside use, make sure only the bare essentials are required and the rest are optional.

 ### The Dependency Inversion Principle